 Following an official invitation from the United States Mission to the OSCE, and based on the findings and conclusions of a Needs Assessment Mission (NAM), the OSCE/ODIHR has deployed a Limited Election Observation Mission (LEOM) for the 6 November 2012 general elections.

 The OSCE/ODIHR LEOM, headed by Ambassador Daan Everts, began its work on 4 October.
 The LEOM has a core team of 13 international staff at the head office in Washington D.C., drawn from 10 OSCE participating States.
 Forty-four long-term observers are expected to arrive in the country by 9 October and will be deployed in teams of two throughout the country.

-The mission will assess these elections for their compliance with OSCE commitments and other international standards for democratic elections, as well as national legislation.
-Observers will follow campaign activities, the work of the election administration and relevant federal and state institutions, implementation of the legislative framework, and the resolution of election disputes.
-As part of the observation, the LEOM will conduct comprehensive monitoring of the media.
+The mission assessed these elections for their compliance with OSCE commitments and other international standards for democratic elections, as well as national legislation.
+Observers followed campaign activities, the work of the election administration and relevant federal and state institutions, implementation of the legislative framework, and the resolution of election disputes.
+As part of the observation, the LEOM conducted comprehensive monitoring of the media.

 ODIHR has assessed elections in the United States since 2002, most recently the 2010 mid-term elections.